Everipedia: Blockchain signatures

 On December 6, 2017, the company announced plans to move to generating edits and storing information using the EOS blockchain.
-Everipedia also stated they were building a peer-to-peer wiki network that adds an incentive system by using cryptocurrency technology to incentivize editors with tokens that have legitimate monetary value.
 After the blockchain is implemented, the company plans to convert the points into a token currency.
 The tokenized system would let every user become a stakeholder in the wiki network.
 Each editor will put their token into play for each edit.
 If their contribution is accepted, the user gets back the token, which will have obtained value in proportion to the content added.
 If the edit is not accepted, the user does not get their token back.

-IQ Tokens were planned to be airdropped to the EOS list in February, with a network launch planned for June according to Forselius.

 Everipedia launched on the EOS blockchain on August 9, 2018.
 Everipedia says the blockchain model does not have centralized servers, therefore eliminating the cost of servers.
 As Everipedia is decentralized via blockchain, Forselius claims that it is not possible for governments to censor Everipedia by its assigned server IP addresses.
 On November 3, 2020, the Associated Press began publishing incoming results from that day's 2020 United States presidential election onto the Ethereum and EOS blockchains using the Everipedia OraQle.
 As of 2022, the company no longer registers signatures on the EOS blockchain and has since been using the Polygon blockchain to generate edits and store information.
 Polygon allows the signatures to be recorded without any gas fees, unlike other blockchains.
 The company has plans to support Ethereum and Binance Smart Chain in the future.

-BrainDao and IQ token

-The IQ Token was officially launched in July 2018.